teresa-m/training-material/topics/community/tutorials/community-tool-table/tutorial.md

 <iframe id="edam" src="https://galaxyproject.github.io/galaxy_codex/microgalaxy/" frameBorder="0" width="100%" height="600px"> ![Interactive table for microgalaxy tools](./images/microgalaxy_tools.png) </iframe>

-The generated community-specific table can be used as it and/or embedded, e.g. into the respective Galaxy Hub page or Galaxy subdomain.
+The generated community-specific table can be used as is (e.g. downloadable tsv file) and/or embedded (e.g. into a Galaxy Hub page or Galaxy subdomain).
 This table allows further filtering and searching for fine-grained tool selection.

 The pipeline is **fully automated** and executes on a **weekly** basis.
 Any research community can apply the pipeline to create a table specific to their community.